 Location: Wadbilliga National Park

 Head south to Cooma and instead of continuing onto the Snowy Mountains, head east into Wadbilliga National Park for a stay at Cascades Campground.
-With just six sites for trailers and tents, there’s every possibility you’ll be able to camp completely by yourself.
+With just six sites for trailers and tents, there’s every possibility you’ll be able to camp completely by yourself (and we all know that free camping spots don’t get any better than when you’re the only one there!).
 Set up camp, then explore the beauty of the Tuross River.

 Don’t just stick to the banks, bring your SUP, kayak or canoe and get on the water for a different experience.